-The 824-acre project as proposed, which includes 605 acres of single-tree Selection (100 acres of WLPZ single-tree selection and 505 acres of single-tree selection), 35 acres of aggregate style variable retention, 16 acres of no harvest (unstable areas), and 168 acres of Coastal Commission Zone STAs (three separate STAs within the THP footprint), meets the purposes, needs and objectives set forth above.
+The 736-acre project as proposed, which includes 550 acres of single-tree Selection (65 acres of WLPZ single-tree selection and 485 acres of single-tree selection), 33 acres of aggregate style Variable Retention, 2 acres of no harvest (unstable areas), and 151 acres of Coastal Commission Zone STAs (three separate STAs within the THP footprint), meets the purposes, needs and objectives set forth above.

-All WLPZ areas will be harvested under single tree selection silviculture, and both ASP and non-ASP watersheds exist within and downstream of the THP.
+All WLPZ areas included in the plan will be harvested under single tree selection silviculture, and both ASP and non-ASP watersheds exist within and downstream of the THP.
 The areas proposed for selection silviculture are well-stocked with multiple age classes present, and a selective harvest will create scattered gaps in the canopy so that a new cohort/age class of conifers may establish.
-There is one portion of WLPZ single tree selection that is located in an area with high EHR ratings, and non-ground based operations here as well as a lighter harvest will promote slope stability.
+All unstable areas mapped are no-harvest and equipment exclusion zones.
+Inner gorges identified by CGS are excluded from the THP footprint.

-The plan area consists of 93% single-tree selection including the WLPZ and STAs.
+The plan area consists of 95% single-tree selection including the WLPZ and STAs.
 The STAs that are pre-existing within the THP will follow the outlined operations for selection in the Coastal Zone STAs.
-Variable retention was chosen as the optimal prescription for approximately 4% of the plan area in an effort to improve timberland production and forest health where conifer is inundated with tanoak and huckleberry.
+Variable retention was chosen as the optimal prescription for approximately 4.5% of the plan area in an effort to improve timberland production and forest health where conifer is inundated with tanoak and huckleberry.
 Variable retention emulates natural disturbance regimes by replacing portions of a stand and allocating retention areas to optimize forest health.